13 15 15Call

 For serious injuries, bike accident compensation payouts can run into the hundreds of thousands or even millions of dollars.
 The amount you can claim as a cyclist hit by a car is determined by:

-*Based on SIRA Open Data, July 2023.
+*Based on SIRA Open Data, October 2024

 For cycling accident claims where your injuries have been assessed as above threshold and you weren’t at fault in the accident, you’re entitled to claim an additional lump sum on top of your weekly payments.
 A lump sum claim is the only way to get support beyond 24 months after your bike accident, and these lump sum payments can be substantial.
-For an estimate of your bike accident injury entitlements, you can use this compensation payout calculator.
+For an estimate of your bike accident injury entitlements, you can use this CTP compensation calculator.

 Call 13 15 15 or chat to us now for free advice